limefrogyank/siunitx-pcc/speech.md

 [The International System of Units (PDF) (9th ed.)](https://www.bipm.org/utils/common/pdf/si-brochure/SI-Brochure-9.pdf).
 International
 Bureau of Weights and Measures.
 2019. p.
 150. ISBN 978-92-822-2272-0.

+I take this to mean that the spacing has no meaning and is only to make it easier to read at a glance.
+Spoken numbers have natural separators like "thousand" and "million".

-Adding spaces to the number using Unicode character x2009 (slimspace) causes speech-rule-engine (SRE) to add spaces to the number causing a number like 12345 (which looks like 12&#x2009;345) to be read as "twelve three hundred and fourty-five" instead of "twelve thousand three hundred and forty-five".
+Adding spaces to the number using Unicode character x2009 (slimspace) causes speech-rule-engine (SRE) to add spaces to the number causing a number like 12345 (which looks like 12&#x2009;345) to be read as "twelve three hundred and forty-five" instead of "twelve thousand three hundred and forty-five".
 Adding literal commas in place of the spaces will generate the correct reading, but using commas is not correct according to the SI rules.